glerner/phpunit-testing/docs/guides/code-inventory.md

 function get_lando_info(): array
 ```

 **Purpose**: Retrieves Lando service information (e.g., database credentials) by executing the `lando info` command on the host machine and parsing its JSON output.
 This function is essential for connecting to the database in a Lando environment from an external script.
+When the `--debug` flag is set, it will display the full raw Lando info output for troubleshooting.

 **Related**: `parse_lando_info()`